schuth/schuth.github.io/source/about.html.md

 My name is Sebastian.
 I program machines for fun and profit.

-It almost certian that you will disagree with things I write from time to time.
+It is almost certian that you will disagree with things I write from time to time.
 As much as I like a good discussion, I do not want to discus topics with people on my page.
 This is why you will _not_ find any feedback forms or other commenting functionality on this page.

 If you disagree, I urge you to write about how and why, and link to this page.
 If this forces you to set up your own place for writing: great!